-Side stone dumping is a method that is It was the first method of rock dumping developed and works very well in shal-With the use of the vessel's conveyer belt low waters, but only puts the rock in one area.
+Side stone dumping is a method that is fast and can be used for any rock size.
+It was the first method of rock dumping developed and works very well in shallow waters, but only puts the rock in one area.
 So, unlike the fall pipe, buckets and side chute, it's not practical for covering cable or pipes and is mainly used to cover piles at offshore fixed structures.